jrt5/Reproducibility-in-Cricket/README.md

 install_github(jrt5/waRne)

 To install the 3 data sets, (better figure that out)

+## Adding New Data To The Existing Data Set

+It's simple, left join

+## Scraping New Data

+To scrape new data you will need to download docker.
+This is enable you to load webpages in containers, which allow for button selection and scrolling.
+This will be necessary as the commentary webpage requires scrolling and clicking of dropdown menus to load all the data for a given game.
+The various functions have been condensed into just a few easy to use scrapers, which will create the necessary folders for the data.
+All that is required is you keep an eye on the scraper, since cricinfo is inconsistent in many ways and it may be impossible to scrape certain series using the tools provided.

+Docker is available free at https://www.docker.com/

 There is the potential of a broken link affecting the scraper, causing it to stop.
 In this case, we simply leave the commentary and scorecard links on the master as NA values.
 If these specific links are important to you, it may be necessary to click each tournament within this broken tournament link on the season archive, and manually add the scorecard and commentary links into the master.csv